-- First wave of the 19th and early 20th century relating to our right to vote, our contribution to the war effort, and progress on our right to earn.
+- The first wave of the 19th and early 20th centuries related to our right to vote, our contribution to the war effort, and progress on our right to earn.

-- Second wave of the 1960s and 1970s focusing on social, sexual, and reproductive rights;
+- The second wave of the 1960s and 1970s focused on social, sexual, and reproductive rights;

-- Third wave of girl power and are rights of choice in the 1990s; and
+- The third wave of girl power and are rights of choice in the 1990s; and

-- Fourth wave of hashtag activism and social media movements (2010 to present).
+- The fourth wave of hashtag activism and social media movements (2010 to present).

 We are also living longer.